 German brand Puma was established in the town of Herzogenaurach by Rudolf Dassler in 1948.
 The shoe company was an offshoot of the Gebrüder Dassler Schuhfabrik (Dassler Brothers Shoe Factory) founded in 1924 by the Dassler Brothers known for manufacturing athletic shoes with customers including top athletes and Olympians.

 Establishing his shoe brand, Rudolf Dassler initially called it Ruda in 1948.
 Ruda, however, was subsequently changed to Puma Schuhfabrik Rudolf Dassler or called merely Puma.
-The shoe gained initial success creating shoes for sports such as running and football in its early years.
+The shoe gained initial success creating shoes for sports such as running and soccer in its early years.

 However, growing market changes and the demand for lifestyle shoes led to the company diversifying its offerings by releasing retro-inspired sneakers coming from its extensive archives of shoes.
 Among the footwear revived from the old collection is the Puma Roma.